villekf/OMEGA/README.md

 ## Getting Started

+First you need to put the OMEGA-folder and all its subfolders to MATLAB path and then run install_mex.

 GATE users should use the gate_main.m file to reconstruct GATE data.
 For non-GATE users, the file you should start with is main_nongate.m.
+For computing the forward and/or backward projections use forward_backward_projections_example.m.
+For custom (gradient-based) priors, use custom_prior_test_main.m.
+A more simplified main-file for GATE data (simple OSEM reconstruction) is available in gate_main_simple.m

 A GATE example with GATE macros is available in exampleGATE-folder.
 Simply run the GATE macros as a GATE simulation (the GATE material database needs to be in the same folder as the macros) and then run the gate_main_example-file to reconstruct the data.
 By default ASCII data is used.